NotesHubApp/noteshub-website/data/posts/Press Releases/NotesHub 3.0.md

 ---
-description: New huge release of NotesHub
+description: The major release that brings a much-improved markdown editing experience and much more.
 postedOn: 7/15/2023
 published: true
 ---